 - Facilities available

 - Work flow management.

 After the inspection, each repairer will be given a full report on where they stand within the QVR classification.
-A QVR Network Manager will be assigned to them (funded by MIRE) to assist in development, training and guidance for repairers, helping them reach higher standards and efficiencies, and hence profits.
-As repairers are certified, insurers will recommend these certified repairers to their claimants, providing vehicle owners with a list of garages and advice on the appropriate repairer, according to the severity/nature of the damage put very simply automotive technology has evolved at great speed in the past few years.
+A QVR Network Manager will be assigned to them (funded by MIRE) to assist in development, training and guidance for repairers, helping them reach higher standards, efficiency and profitability.
+Put very simply automotive technology has evolved at great speed in the past few years.
 Many local garages are highly capable of repairing the latest models, but their training, and that of local surveyors/vehicle assessors and insurers, may need updating.

 CESVIMAP is an international Centre for Experimentation and Road Safety, focusing its research on the up-to-date methodology of repair of vehicle accident damage.
 The data obtained from this research is made available through training activities, publications and multimedia content.

 The scope of CESVIMAP’s action covers the study of passenger cars, industrial and agricultural vehicles and motorcycles.
-The Centre’s activities are targeted to personnel from repair shops, insurance companies, vehicle manufacturers, appraisers, pupils of vocational training programs and at universities.
+The Centre’s activities are targeted to personnel from repair shops, insurance companies, vehicle manufacturers, appraisers, students of vocational training programs and universities.

 What is MIRE ?

 Four members of the Malta Insurance Association have come together to form the Malta Insurers Repair Efficiency project (MIRE).